 On the contrary, they are helping your houseplant.
 Mushrooms are a sign of healthy soil, and they improve the quality of your soil.

-Unfortunately, when people see mushrooms indoors, they associate them with fungus.
-Worst still, when people think of fungi indoors, they think of mold.
-This association is not fair on mushrooms at all.
-Mold is a fungus, yes.
-But it is a parasite.
-Mushrooms are a fungus, yes.
-But they either help put nutrients back into the earth or help plants exchange nutrients.
+Unfortunately, when people see mushrooms indoors, they associate them with unwanted fungus, like mold.
+This association is not fair on mushrooms at all!
+Mold is a fungus, yes, but it is a parasite.
+Mushrooms are also a fungus, but they either help put nutrients back into the earth or help plants exchange nutrients.

 Finding mushrooms in your house plants is not a horrible thing (unless it is a sign of overwatering).